Dakota State University students walking around campus

 Biography

-Prior to joining the faculty at DSU, Dr. Ham worked as a security consultant for Eide Bailly.
-He specialized in software penetration testing and security administration for internal and client infrastructures including external networks, internal networks, wireless networks, physical site assessments, social engineering, reporting, and making recommendations for improving an organization’s security practices.
-He continues to serve as an independent security consultant, making recommendations to clients on infrastructure, vulnerability remediation, and policy.
+Before joining the faculty at DSU, Dr. Ham worked as a security consultant.
+He specialized in software penetration testing and security administration for internal and client infrastructures, including external networks, internal networks, wireless networks, physical site assessments, social engineering, reporting, and making recommendations for improving an organization’s security practices.

 Contact